 Update: Coinbase currently operates in over 100 countries, so chances are, this is the simplest way for most of you reading this.
 Here is a list of countries supported by Coinbase.

-This is a company that has raised $100 million in its last funding round and is valued at a cool $1.6 billion.
-It is a trusted player in the space.
 You can buy Bitcoin by linking your bank account, and you can buy even small fractions of Bitcoins.
 When you initially login, the funds might take up to 3 days to appear in your account, after which you can purchase Bitcoins.
 You can also sell Bitcoins via Coinbase, and you can use it as a convenient online Bitcoin wallet.
 In addition, they offer multi-signature wallets too, which means Coinbase will no longer have any custody of Bitcoins.

 Another good thing with Coinbase is that you can also buy fractions of Ether here, not just Bitcoin.
 Ether is the next most popular cryptocurrency after Bitcoin and has a vibrant developer community that not only advances Ethereum as a protocol but also builds applications using Ethereum protocol, thus providing value for the underlying Ether.

 Binance is fast emerging as the most credible competitor to Coinbase especially in non-US countries.
 If you are interested to not only buy some satoshis (fractions of Bitcoin) but also to spend them on other tokens and cryptocurrencies, then Binance is the right place for you.
+Binance usually lists “altcoins” or “alts” much quicker than Coinbase, so if you want to diversify your digital assets, make sure you’re on Binance.
+Binance also has options for futures trading and margin trading for the crypto-traders or Robinhood crowd.

 Binance tends to list the best tokens way before Coinbase does and is built for traders.
 If you are a trader or looking to trade crypto after you buy Bitcoin, then Binance is the place to go.
 You can also withdraw up to 2 BTC from Binance without going through strict ID checks and KYC, which is a much more liberal policy than Coinbase.